Meet the Superman saving the sun bears of Malaysia

 - The wildlife biologist runs the Bornean Sun Bear Conservation Centre in Malaysia

-- Wong rescues bears from poachers and captivity, and restores their natural habitat
+- Wong and team rehabilitate and care for bears rescued from poaching and captivity

-Sandankan, Sabah, Malaysia (CNN)With his wire-rimmed glasses and mild manner, Siew Te Wong could be described as a Malaysian Clark Kent.
+Sandakan, Sabah, Malaysia (CNN)With his wire-rimmed glasses and mild manner, Siew Te Wong could be described as a Malaysian Clark Kent.

 This wildlife biologist is a Superman of sorts -- a tireless defender of the world's smallest bear species: the sun bear.